Graduate Program Head | Suat Irmak |

 Completion of an undergraduate degree in agricultural or biological engineering or in another related engineering discipline is required for direct admission to the Agricultural and Biological Engineering Graduate Program.
 Students need at least a 3.0 (4.0 base) junior/senior grade-point average to be considered for admission.

 A student with an undergraduate degree in a non-engineering field can be admitted to the M.S. program on a provisional basis, pending the completion of a number of additional credits to be specified on an individual basis.
 These additional credits will not count towards the M.S. degree requirements.
-The provision status continues until completion of the engineering undergraduate requirements in mathematics, physics, engineering sciences (thermodynamics, statics, dynamics, strength of materials, fluid-mechanics and electrical circuitry), and 6 credits of 400-level Biological Engineering courses.
+The provisional status continues until completion of the engineering undergraduate requirements in mathematics, physics, engineering sciences and any additional required 400-level Biological Engineering courses.
 Upon completion of these preparatory courses with a minimum grade-point average of 3.0, the student will be admitted to the graduate program.

 Doctor of Philosophy (Ph.D.)